-In the design of the asphalt concrete base, the requirements of Item 441 apply, except as follows
+In the design of the asphalt concrete base, the requirements of Item 441 apply, except as follows:

+The Contractor may use reclaimed asphalt concrete pavement according to 401.04.
 Should problems with proper coating or other material issues related to the use of reclaimed asphalt concrete pavement be evident, the Laboratory may limit reclaimed asphalt concrete pavement to 30 percent.
 In this case virgin binder content will be adjusted by the Laboratory.

 Add hydrated lime in the dry form at a rate of 0.75 percent by the dry weight of aggregate for asphalt concrete base, if antistrip additive is required and hydrated lime is used.